blulady/fullstack-knowledge-base/CourseProject-TheBasics/Video_Notes.md

 - grab the route & add it to the imports `RouterModule.forChild([{path: 'auth', component: AuthComponent}])`
 - in app.module.ts import AuthModule (imports)

+## Understanding Lazy Loading
+- when we're not using lazy loading whenever we visit a page we are loading everything
+- lazy loading only loads code that belongs to the areas of the application that we are visiting
+- app starts faster

+## Implimenting Lazy Loading